Here is how it all began...

 • Locals couldn't afford medicine, some couldn't send their children to school and a lot of their illnesses are

-Mida community themselves.
+themselves.
 They had started a campsite, but were missing funds and knowledge.

-longer, we decided to live the same life like the locals.
-We stayed in a communal hut with them and ate the same
+We stayed in a communal hut with them and ate the same food (I lost 25kg at one stage!).
+It was tough at times,

-at all...not knowing where to get the next meal from and children needing medical attention queuing outside our hut.
+especially when there was no money at all...not knowing where to get the next meal from and children needing

+medical attention queuing outside our hut.
 But people here were used to it.

-To start, we bought a chainsaw and started manufacturing our own wood from dead palm-trees, we purchased in the
+To start, we bought a chainsaw and started manufacturing our own wood from dead palm-trees, we purchased in

-it made life so much easier.
+a tap - it made life so much easier.

 After only three month, end of August 2007, the platform and the three huts were up, and the area for the small